SamusAranX/alpha-recover/README.md

 ## Installation

-There are no prebuilt releases at the moment.
+Prebuilt binaries for all relevant platforms can be found here: https://github.com/SamusAranX/realpha/releases/latest

-To install realpha, clone this repository, then run `cargo install --path .` inside it.
+To install realpha from source, clone this repository, then run `cargo install --path .` inside it.

 ## Usage